manojps/insight-data-engineering/README.md

 I have implemented one test case to check that solution works 'properly' with missing or invalid data.

 ## Bugs
-I have omiited implementing a range check for data validity of the reordered column to speed up the running time.
+I have omitted implementing a range check for data validity of the reordered column to speed up the running time.
 Hence, if the input data is any number other than 0 or 1, it will still pass through.
 This feature can be added with one simple data validation check condition, if required.